gadge/pres/packages-blessed/blessed-classic/README.md

 ##### Options:

 - Inherits all from Element.
-- __fill__ - Fill the entire line with chosen bg until parent bg ends, even if there is not enough text to fill the entire width. __(deprecated)__
+- __fill__ - Fill the entire line with chosen bg until sup bg ends, even if there is not enough text to fill the entire width. __(deprecated)__
 - __align__ - Text alignment: `left`, `center`, or `right`.